RJPearson94/terraform-provider-twilio/docs/data-sources/proxy_phone_numbers.md

 ---
-page_title: "Twilio Proxy Phone Number"
+page_title: "Twilio Proxy Phone Numbers"
 subcategory: "Proxy"
 ---

-# twilio_proxy_phone_number Resource
+# twilio_proxy_phone_numbers Data Source

-Manages a Proxy phone number.
+Use this data source to access information about the phone numbers associated with an existing Proxy service.
 See the [API docs](https://www.twilio.com/docs/proxy/api/phone-number) for more information

 For more information on Proxy, see the product [page](https://www.twilio.com/docs/proxy)